alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ![](images/8210286870_04537767e4_k.jpg)

-^PHP may not be the bottleneck as back pressure from slow service calles can manifest as slow PHP and apache or nginx processes and increased resource consumption.
+^PHP may not be the bottleneck but as back pressure from slow service calls can manifest as slow PHP and apache or nginx processes and increased resource consumption.

 ---